catchpoint/WebPageTest.agent/README.md

 Cross-platform WebPageTest agent

 ## Supported Platforms/Browsers
 Chrome is the only browser that currently supports manipulating requests (changing headers, blocking requests, etc).
-Chrome, IE and Microsoft Edge are the only browsers that currently support capturing response bodieas and running optimizarion checks.
+Chrome, IE and Microsoft Edge are the only browsers that currently support capturing response bodies and running optimization checks.
 All browsers should support basic page loading, scripts and video capture on all platforms.
 Traffic-shaping is supported on all platforms as well.

 ### Linux (with display or headless with Xvfb)
 * Chrome (Stable, Beta and Unstable)